IhorKostiv/home-inverter-grafana-monitor/Readme.md

 # Home Inverter Grafana Monitor

-A home monitoring solution for your MUST (or other modus-compatible) home inverter.
+A home monitoring solution for your modus-compatible home inverter.
+(I have Green Cell)

 How to use:

-1. Prepare a raspberry PI 4 (or any other single-board computer)
+1. Prepare a raspberry PI Zero 2W (or any other single-board computer)
 2. Connect a USB-B cable to your Inverter USB port
 3. Go root (`sudo su`)
 4. Install docker & docker-compose on it as well as other prerequisties